 Revolving credit allows you to borrow money up to a certain limit, then you make regular monthly payments to pay it off.
 Your monthly payment amount can change month-to-month based on how much you've borrowed.

-Whereas installment loans means you've borrowed a specific amount of money and you make the same monthly payment over a fixed period of time.
+Whereas installment loans mean you've borrowed a specific amount of money and you make the same monthly payment over a fixed period of time.

 It’s worth noting that every lender can interpret the information on credit reports differently.
 So, they may have different risk tolerances and thresholds for their own lending decisions.